Cyclospora Infection (Cyclosporiasis) (cont.)

 What are the risk factors for a Cyclospora infection?

-Although travel to a tropical or subtropical country is a risk factor for Cyclospora infection, the risk is relatively low and the organism is not a major cause of travelers' diarrhea.
+Although travel to a tropical or subtropical country is a risk factor for Cyclospora infection, the risk is relatively low.
+The organism is not a major cause of travelers' diarrhea.

 What are the symptoms of Cyclospora infection?